L.M. Marlowe | The Institutional Reformation™

 The markup: 100-700%.

-Approximately 125,000 Americans wear ankle monitors on any given day, generating $456 million annually in extraction.
+About 125,000 Americans wear ankle monitors on any given day, generating $456 million annually in extraction.

 The monitors malfunction.
 The GPS fails.
 The battery dies.
 Each “violation” — including equipment failure — can trigger reincarceration.